 Baxter: Kaizer Chiefs appoint former Bafana Bafana coach for a second stint at Naturena

-Baxter will be assisted by Arthur Zwane and Dillon Sheppard who were interim co-coaches after being part of Hunt's backroom staff.
+Baxter has signed a two-year contract with an option to extend by a further two years and will be assisted by Arthur Zwane and Dillon Sheppard who were interim co-coaches after being part of Hunt's backroom staff.

 First on the Englishman's schedule will be Amakhosi's trip to Morocco to take Wydad Casablanca in a Caf Champions League, semi-final, First leg match on June 19.